Gordie Howe hat trick: Multiples

-In the April 9, 1981, playoff game between the Minnesota North Stars and the Boston Bruins where Brad Park and Bobby Smith completed a Double Gordie, Bryan Maxwell also completed a Gordie Howe Hat Trick of his own.
+In the April 9, 1981, playoff game between the Minnesota North Stars and the Boston Bruins where Brad Park and Bobby Smith completed a Double Gordie, Bryan Maxwell also completed a Gordie Howe hat trick of his own.
 The North Stars won the game 9–6.

-Debut Variations
+Debut variations

 A Gordie Howe hat trick that included a player's first NHL goal occurred on November 19, 2014, when Steve Pinizzotto was called up by the Edmonton Oilers and he made his 2014–15 season debut against his previous team, the Vancouver Canucks.

 On December 29, 2018, Tyler Lewington of the Washington Capitals, playing in just his second career NHL game, against the Ottawa Senators, became the only player to complete a Gordie Howe hat trick with all three components being NHL career firsts, including his first assist on a goal by Tom Wilson and his first fight against Zack Smith.

+Another player who scored his first NHL goal in a Gordie Howe hat trick was Shane O'Brien of the Anaheim Ducks, in a 4-1 win over the Detroit Red Wings on October 18, 2006.

-Consecutive Days
+Consecutive days

 Doug Risebrough of the Montreal Canadiens became the first NHL player to register a Gordie Howe hat trick on consecutive days, on February 15 and 16, 1975, both games against the Chicago Black Hawks.
-Jacob Trouba of the New York Rangers became the second to do it on December 7, 2021 against the Blackhawks and the following night against the Colorado Avalanche.
+Jacob Trouba of the New York Rangers became the second to do it on December 7, 2021, against the Blackhawks and the following night against the Colorado Avalanche.

+Women's hockey

+Tereza Vanišová of the Ottawa Charge was the first woman to record a Gordie Howe hat trick in the Professional Women's Hockey League (PWHL).
+She recorded the feat in a game against the Boston Fleet on February 20, 2025.
+Her fight against Jill Saulnier only resulted in a roughing penalty, but was considered to be the first fight in PWHL history.
+Vanišová's goal was in the dying seconds of regulation, tying the game 2–2.
+The team went on to lose in overtime.

 Leaders

-Although he played a record 2,421 professional hockey games, Gordie Howe himself only achieved two "Gordie Howe hat tricks" in his NHL career.
+Although he played a record 2,421 professional hockey games, Gordie Howe himself achieved only two "Gordie Howe hat tricks" in his NHL career.

 The all-time leaders in Gordie Howe hat tricks are Rick Tocchet with 18 and Brendan Shanahan (who would later become the NHL's chief disciplinarian) with 17.
 Next is Brian Sutter with 16, then Tiger Williams and Wilf Paiement with 15 each.
-The active leader is Panthers forward Joe Thornton with five.